Derivatives in Differential FormIn Exercises 17–28, find dy.y = s... | Channels for Pearson+

 Chain Rule

-The chain rule is a fundamental technique in calculus used to differentiate composite functions.
-It states that if a function y = f(g(x)) is composed of two functions, the derivative dy/dx is found by multiplying the derivative of the outer function f with respect to the inner function g by the derivative of the inner function g with respect to x.
-This is essential for differentiating y = sin(5√x), where the outer function is sine and the inner function is 5√x.
+The chain rule is a fundamental differentiation technique used when dealing with composite functions.
+It states that the derivative of a composite function is the derivative of the outer function evaluated at the inner function, multiplied by the derivative of the inner function.
+In this problem, the chain rule helps differentiate y = sec(x² − 1) by first differentiating sec(u) with respect to u, and then differentiating u = x² − 1 with respect to x.

 Recommended video: